 2.6 These Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

-2.7 Any quotation given by the Supplier shall not constitute an offer, and is only valid for a period of 30 Business Days from its date of issue.
+2.7 Any estimate or quotation given by the Supplier shall not constitute an offer, and is only valid for a period of 30 Business Days from its date of issue.